Search: Advanced search

 There have been welfare concerns about CO2 stunning because it irritates the respiratory tract.
 However, research has produced conflicting results with some showing pigs tolerate CO2 stunning and some showing they do not.
 A sample of test results show:

 A variation on CO2 stunning is a controlled atmosphere chamber that contains a mixture of nitrogen, argon and CO2 gases but no oxygen.
 Controlled atmosphere stunning is used pre-slaughter in some poultry-processing plants and on some poultry farms for euthanasia.
-Hens are unconscious within 20 seconds of being in the chamber.
-Argon and nitrogen are important for painless gassing, as using CO2 only may cause distress to the hens.
+For example, when used for the euthanasia of spent hens, birds are unconscious within 20 seconds of being in the chamber.
+Argon and nitrogen are important for painless gassing, as using CO2 only may cause distress to the bird.

 For further information, see: Model Code of Practice for the Welfare of Animals: Livestock at Slaughtering Establishments